AD Cleanup Dashboard

 The Active Directory Cleanup Dashboard compares device object data in your Configuration Manager and Active Directory to show where devices are located.
 The dashboard pulls information from your ConfigMgr SQL database as well as Active Directory.
 As with all Right Click Tools Security and Compliance dashboards, the displayed results are actionable with Right Click Tools (and support multi-select).

-For a video walkthrough, see Active Directory Cleanup Dashboard on our YouTube channel.
+For a video walkthrough, see AD Cleanup Dashboard on on our YouTube channel.

 Common Use Cases